utdata/jedr-academy/README2.md

 <img src='images/jedr_hex_800.png' align="right" height="139" />

-# JedR Academy
+# Welcome to JedR Academy

 > “Always pass on what you have learned.” – Yoda

-## Overview
+## What is JedR Academy?

 To be clear, this isn’t a package.
-It’s some training material.
-Here is a [list of released lessons](resources/links.qmd).

-This project is a series of [learnr](https://rstudio.github.io/learnr/) interactive tutorials designed to develop and improve R skills with a heavy lean on the [tidyverse](https://www.tidyverse.org/).
+This project is a series of [learnr](https://rstudio.github.io/learnr/) and [quarto live](https://r-wasm.github.io/quarto-live/) interactive tutorials designed to develop and improve R skills with a heavy lean on the [tidyverse](https://www.tidyverse.org/).
 There are two main goals: